Berry484/Matsalg/README.md

 **Matsalg.no** is a **food marketplace app** that enables farmers to sell products directly to their customers through the platform.
 Key features include:

-- **Real-time chat** using WebSockets
+- **Real-time chat** using WebSockets.
+- **Self hosted backend** made using spring boot and postgresql.
 - **User authentication** via Firebase, supporting Google Sign-In, Apple Sign-In and email/phone Sign-In.
-- **Self hosted backend** made using spring boot and postgresql.
-- A **scalable marketplace**, stress-tested with over 100,000 listings without performance issues
+- A **scalable marketplace**, each endpoint made with scalability in mind.

 Through this project, I got a taste of what it takes to **design a larger application, quickly learn new technologies, and develop under tight deadlines**.